trevtech84/trvr-ea/README.md

 * Configure cloudwatch
 * The S3 bucket currently has "force_destroy = true."
 This was added to ease development workflow.
 Depending on the situation this should probably be removed from a live production deployment.
 * Unit tests
+* Files that are uploaded that do not qualify for the lambda function should be logged and moved or removed from the S3 bucket.